WAT LOKAYA SUTHA

 A large bell tower stands in the southwestern part of the monastery premises.

-From the initial three chedis (as seen on the ground plan), two small chedis in the Late Ayutthaya Period style still stand along the eastern outer wall (foundations visible).
-From the large chedi south of the two remaining chedis remains only a portion of the spire.
+From the initial three chedis (as seen on the ground plan), two small chedis in the late Ayutthaya Period style still stand along the eastern outer wall (foundations visible).
+From the large chedi south of the two remaining chedis, only a portion of the spire remains.

 Northwest of the reclining Buddha image stands an intriguing chedi with Lan Na characteristics.
 The chedi stands on a redented brick base and has an almost prang-like shape.
-The lower niches featured standing Buddha images, while the upper had sitting Buddha images.
-Some of the stuccoes seem to be well preserved.
+The lower niches feature standing Buddha images, while the upper niches have sitting Buddha images.
+Some of the stucco seems to be well preserved.

 Kaempfer’s map

 Kaempfer's sketch and draft map show Wat Lokaya Sutha.
-The temple access was possible by water as by land—a short canal running towards the sanctuary diverted from the Khlong Chang Maha Chai.
+Temple access was possible by water as well as by land—a short canal running towards the sanctuary diverted from the Khlong Chang Maha Chai.
 The latter branched off to the west from Khlong Pak Tho Canal through the Chang Maha Chai watergate near Wat Suan Luang Sopsawan.
 The short canal ended up in a kind of impoundment south of the sanctuary.
-The short canal ran under the bridge on the road, longing the northern bank of Khlong Chang Maha Chai.
+The short canal ran under the bridge on the road, along the northern bank of Khlong Chang Maha Chai.
 Kaempfer's drawing of the temple shows three spires.
 To the east, he draws another spire.
 [4]

 On the east side of Wat Lokaya Sutha runs a small canal called Thang Hua Phai Canal in the old documents, but this watercourse is absent from Kaempfer's sketch.
 In that area, the German doctor working for the Dutch United East-India Company draws a pond or marsh.
 South of this marsh on the other side of the Khlong Chang Maha Chai, he draws what looks like a stretch of water, maybe a part of the Thang Hua Phai Canal.
 There seems to be a small bridge over this watercourse on Kaempfer's draft map.